Why Is Your Company Limited?

 The primary benefit of trading through a Limited Company is to limit the liability of the Directors/Shareholders*.

 Liquidation is the legal process of ending the life of a company.

-The Liquidator once appointed, takes legal control of the company from the directors and deals with the winding up, at which point the directors are free to pursue new opportunities.
+The Liquidator, once appointed by the shareholders, takes legal control of the company from the directors and deals with the winding up, at which point the directors are free to pursue new opportunities.

 How to Liquidate

 Our online system provides you with digital documents for electronic signature to evidence the three meetings required to complete the initial Liquidation process:

 Only a Licensed Insolvency Practitioner is legally able to act as the Liquidator.

 The cost of Liquidation depends on the complexity of the company’s business.

 To get a super-competitive fixed fee quote click the sliders and add your contact details.